Soviet Jews in America: Cultural and linguistic adjustment

 The range of options in American society—the variety of consumer goods, labor market mobility, and pluralism that exists within American Jewish communities at first contributes to a sense of being "uprooted".
 Learning English is cited to be the hardest part of the adjustment process, but is the key to higher earnings and occupational status.
 With linguistic improvement, comes the transformation of relevant skills, however, those with professional skills often do not achieve the fluency needed to practice in America, causing less-skilled professional jobs to be a long-term solution.

 A survey conducted on 310 of Russian Jewish households in New York found that 84% used Russian in their homes when growing up, promoting the retention of Soviet popular culture and affecting the languages spoken in adulthood.

-Jews immigrated in much large proportions from Ukraine than the Russia, altering the kinds of communities that were formed in the U.S.
+Jews immigrated in much larger proportions from Ukraine than Russia, altering the characteristics and types of communities that were formed in the U.S.

 Communities

-Soviet Jewish migration consisted of a few waves, the main one in the late 1980s.
+Soviet Jewish migration consisted of several waves, the main one in the late 1980s.
 Now, Jews born in the Soviet Union account for 5% of the American Jewish population.
 1980 Census data shows that 98.6% of Soviet Jews lived in a Standard Metropolitan Statistical Area, with 36% concentrated in the New York SMSA, or 300,000.

 This new class of Jews brought with them their own culture and views, which subsequently had a unique effect on their values and contributions to American Society.
 The unique circumstances of the Jewish "exodus" from the USSR has led to a tendency with regards to political leanings, as well.
 Going through communism in a totalitarian regime, has caused Russian Jews to be more conservative and less religious than their American counterparts.

 Brighton Beach

 Located in the southern-most part of Brooklyn, Brighton Beach, or "Little Odessa" as it has come to be known, is the most dramatic example of a "Russified" neighborhood (despite the fact that Odesa is a city in Ukraine).

-Information about visiting Brighton Beach, including recommended restaurants and sights, can be found here.

-Labor Markets
+Labor markets

 As a continuation of the norms of the Soviet Union, Soviet Jews place an abundance of value on occupational status for themselves and their descendants.
 Lacking an understanding of American social mobility, the group views first jobs as a measure of self-worth and prestige, over purely monetary compensation.

-Brain Drain
+Brain drain

 Despite Jews constituting 0.69% of the Soviet population in 1975, they accounted for 8.8% of all scientists, and 14% of all scientists with a Doctor rank (PhD equivalent).
 Nonetheless, Jews were systemically discriminated against and quotas were instituted to prevent them from participating in sensitive research, because they were deemed "security risks".
 The exodus of Jewish intellectuals form the Soviet Union (starting in the 60s) foreshadowed a large scale intellectual migration.
 This was so loathed by Soviet officials that a diploma tax was instituted on those who wanted to emigrate.